-On May 8, 2007, and June 11, 2007, the Company entered into separate commercial agreements with two unrelated customers granting such customers the exclusive right to sell the Company's products in specified territories or for specified uses.
+On May 8, 2007, and June 11, 2007, the Company entered into separate commercial agreements with two unrelated customers granting such customers the exclusive right to sell the Company's products in specified territories and/or for specified uses.
 Both customers are required to maintain certain minimum levels of purchases of the Company's products in order to maintain the exclusive right to sell the Company's products.
-Up-front payments amounting to \$625,000 were paid under these agreements and were recorded as deferred revenue.
+Nonrefundable up-front payments amounting to \$625,000 were paid under these agreements and were recorded as deferred revenue.
 On April 16, 2010, the Company terminated the exclusive agreement with one of the customers.
-Accordingly, during the nine months ended December 31, 2010, the Company recorded as revenue the remaining balance of the unamortized upfront fees which amounted to \$210,000.
-For the three months ended December 31, 2010 and 2009, the Company recorded revenues of \$7,000 and \$24,000, respectively, related to the upfront payments.
-For the nine months ended December 31, 2010 and 2009, the Company recorded revenues of \$230,000 and \$72,000, respectively, related to the upfront payments.
+Accordingly, during the three months ended June 30, 2010, the Company recorded as revenue the remaining balance of the unamortized upfront fees which amounted to \$210,000.
+For the three months ended June 30, 2011 and 2010, the Company recorded revenues of \$7,000 and \$217,000, respectively, related to the non-refundable upfront payments.
 These amounts were included in product revenue in the accompanying condensed consolidated statements of operations.
-At December 31, 2010, deferred revenue related to the remaining agreement amounted to \$195,000 of which \$28,000 was short-term and is included in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet.
-The remaining up-front fee will be amortized on a straight-line basis over the term of the underlying agreement.